amandalin047/cognitive-science-language/README.md

 _Tá doras ag an bhfoirgneamh._
 (The building has a door.)

-_Tá úinéir an fhoirgnimh ar thaobh na láimhe clé den madra._
+_Tá úinéir an fhoirgnimh glas díreach ar thaobh na láimhe clé den madra._
-(The owner of the building is on the left hand side of the dog.)
+(The owner of the building is immediately to the left of the dog.)

 _Tá an madra in aice leis an bhean._
 (The dog is next to the lady.)